rcmdnk/sentaku/README.md

 Requirement:

-- Bash 3.X or newer
+- Bash 3.X or later
-- Zsh 4.X or newer
+- Zsh 4.X or later

 # Installation